 Short-term possible side-effects

-- Skin changes / irritation the treated area (for example nipple soreness, changes to the appearance of the skin or flaking, peeling skin).
+- Skin changes / irritation at the treated area (for example nipple soreness, changes to the appearance of the skin or flaking, peeling skin).
 If the skin breaks down, tell your nurse or radiation therapist so they can protect it with a dressing.